I wanted to make a bit of progress on my app today, but it is a Sunday and I also wanted to talk about this idea of a "people's vote".

 I watched a political programme the other day, which had a politician claiming that we were all a lot better informed about the EU now than 2 years ago, so we should have another vote.

 But does this politician know more than the rest of us?
 Very possibly, just by virtue of being an MP, but remember that they are calling for a fresh public vote, so, really, it's the public's level of knowledge which is the important metric here.
-I'm afraid it smacks of pompousity to me - I was sufficiently switched-on to think that the EU is a good thing, but you're a bit dimmer, maybe it has taken you a couple more years to come to my conclusion?"
+I'm afraid it smacks of pompousity to me - "I was sufficiently switched-on to think that the EU is a good thing, but you're a bit dimmer, maybe it has taken you a couple more years to come to my conclusion?"

 Or maybe we haven't come to that conclusion?

 I must admit that I like referendums, they are the public's most direct way of implementing democracy, and I would be happy to express a view on the final deal or on the future relationship with the EU, but politicians are somewhat more vocal, and are saying that one of the options should be to make as though the 2016 vote never happened.
 What am I afraid of?
-I'm afraid that by then, we're in a place in which politicians decide to adopt some referendum results but to ignore others.If they want us to have faith in the voting system, you have to keep faith with every vote.As I've already said, I once felt sufficiently sympathetic to this politician that I joined the party they led, but I fell out with them on this issue - just really because I believ in every vote counting equally.
+I'm afraid that by then, we're in a place in which politicians decide to adopt some referendum results but to ignore others.If they want us to have faith in the voting system, you have to keep faith with every vote.As I've already said, I once felt sufficiently sympathetic to this politician that I even joined the party they led for a time, but I fell out with them on this issue - just really because I believ in every vote counting equally.

 To this point I have been quite defensive about my reasons for not having a second referendum, but, actually I feel it is appropriate to go on the offensive.
-I want to leave the EU because I think it is a flawed organisation - why don't they think the same?
-I see meetings happen, not just behind closed doors but unminuted, and have a problem that the general public isn't represented transparently enough.
-Why don't they have this problem?
-Or, in the European Parliament, them that Malta has more than 10x the number of MEPs, per capita, than France does.
-Is this acceptable?
+I want to leave the EU because I think it is a flawed organisation - why don't they see the same flaws that I see?

-And aside from all my musings above, if people don't respect the last vote, why on earth should we think they'll respect the next vote?
+But it does disappoint me that a lot of people wanting to remain in the EU don't acknowledge its problems.
+And aside from all my criticisms of the EU, if people don't respect the last vote, why on earth should people believe they'll respect result of the next?

 BEFORE YOU START: Please note that although I currently volunteer for both the Stroke Association and Age UK, the views expressed in this blog are strictly my own.
-I am not a spokesperson for either (or, indeed, for any) organisation, and I accept complete responsibility for the views expressed herein.
-As indicated by the domain name, I am based in the UK and the blog therefore has a UK bias - I've tried to use the Glossary to explain any ambiguous terms, but if you think there is anything I've missed, please message me.
+I am not a spokesperson for either (or, indeed, for any) organisation.
+I am based in the UK and the blog therefore has a UK bias - I've tried to use the Glossary to explain any terms which might be ambiguous, but if you think there is anything I've missed, please message me.
 Lastly, you'll find typos here, although I do my best to correct them.
 There are reasons for this, which you'll discover as you read.